Save $1.00 on any Rocky® the Free Range Chicken product!

 An all-vegetarian diet means that we do not use animal by-products in our feeds.
 We believe it gives our chickens their "old-fashioned" flavor.

 Our feeds are carefully formulated to ensure a balanced diet, composed primarily of corn and soybeans, including the right amount of protein, along with vitamins, minerals and enzymes important to raising healthy chickens.

 Since our chickens are free range, they also have the opportunity to eat bugs, worms and grass.

 Since hormones and steroids are used by many beef and dairy producers, there’s a common misperception that they’re also used in poultry.
-Federal law prohibits the use of added hormones and steroids in poultry, so you’ll never find them in our chicken.
+Federal law prohibits the use of added hormones and steroids in poultry, and we never have and never will use them.

 As part of our commitment to animal welfare, we will not withhold any medically appropriate treatment.
 However, if antibiotics are used, the meat from those animals will not be sold under our brands.